igordu4enko/wp-gulp-theme/README.md

 Develop Wordpress theme using Gulp

-All development files are in folder /dev
+All development files are in folder /development

-ReduxFramework is included

 To start develop, run "gulp" in console in theme root folder.